jsr6720/jsr6720.github.io/_posts/2018-12-23-private-empire.md

 ## My Review 4/5

 Long.
 Detailed.
 History of Exxon mobile from its birth out of the standard oil breakup.
-This book covers the key players including brief Secretary of State Rex tillerson. <br/><br/>At 18 cds broke this into two readings but covers the entire globe.
+This book covers the key players including brief Secretary of State Rex tillerson.

+At 18 cds broke this into two readings but covers the entire globe.
 Almost a collection of short stories based on location.

 ### Date Read
 2018/12/23